Allchen/HOG-SVM-classifier-EURECOM-Kinect-Face-Dataset/README.md

 Default classifier accuracy provided, no parameter tuning.
 Model is saved in a XML

-Note: OpenCV 3.1 with extra_modules is used.
+Note: OpenCV 3.1 with extra_modules is used (Boost lib is used to list all files in a directory).